Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 > try and bring it up more

+## [August 25th, 2020 Livestream Q&A: What is expected for Tier 9?](https://archive.satisfactory.video/transcriptions/yt-EAOiEQn7E5A) https://www.youtube.com/watch?v=EAOiEQn7E5A

 ### Asked previously:
-* August 25th, 2020 Livestream Q&A: What about holes for Foundations?
-(Part 1) https://clips.twitch.tv/CrepuscularEnergeticPartridgePanicVis
+* August 25th, 2020 Livestream Q&A: What is expected for Tier 9? https://clips.twitch.tv/FrigidWiseSnakeOSfrog
-* August 25th, 2020 Livestream Q&A: What about holes for Foundations?
-(Part 2) https://clips.twitch.tv/SparklingGiftedDumplingsSquadGoals
+* August 25th, 2020 Livestream Q&A: Tier 10, when? https://clips.twitch.tv/ThoughtfulDepressedAlfalfaOSfrog
-## [August 25th, 2020 Livestream Q&A: What is expected for Tier 9?](https://archive.satisfactory.video/transcriptions/yt-EAOiEQn7E5A) https://www.youtube.com/watch?v=EAOiEQn7E5A

- Livestream
+### Transcript

 > what is expected for tier nine i have no
 >